Why Your Environment Shapes Your Goals

 There is a reason vision boards, journals and inspiration walls have become so popular.

-Perhaps it's a quote that encourages confidence.
+Perhaps it's a favourite quote that encourages confidence.

 A sketch of a future project.